How to Prepare for Wedding Dress Shopping

 Your entire entourage.

-If there’s one thing you should know going into your dress appointment, it’s this: do not bring your entire family, wedding party, or a large group of friends.
 Limit your support team to 3-4 people at the most.
-When you bring too many people, you’ll have to deal with too many opinions, which “will only confuse you and sometimes encourage you to choose their taste instead of yours,” says Doreen Leaf Designs.
+When you bring too many people, you’ll have to deal with too many opinions.
+This “will only confuse you and sometimes encourage you to choose their taste instead of yours,” says Doreen Leaf Designs.
 You never want to settle for a dress because everyone in your entourage loves it.
-Having too many voices can easily overwhelm and confuse you, making the decision process that much harder.

 Who to bring